A personal website.

-A diplograph is a machine that produces two copies of text at the same time, like a machine that’s both a typewriter and braille embosser in one.
+A diplograph is a machine that produces multiple copies of text at the same time, like a machine that’s both a typewriter and braille embosser in one.

-See, Ava and I used to share this site and—actually the name doesn’t make any sense, now that I think about it.
+See, I used to—actually the name doesn’t make any sense, now that I think about it?

-Diplograph is generated with a custom engine I call White Ink, written in Ruby.
-Posts are written in White Cloth, a custom markup format based on the rdiscount Markdown implementation.
-White Ink generates a static website that requires no server side processing.
+Diplograph is generated with a custom engine I call Ink, written in TypeScript (external link) and running in NodeJS (external link).
+Ink generates a static website that requires no server side processing.

 The serif type is EB Garamond (external link), a wonderful revival of Claude Garamont’s 16th century types.
 Text requiring extended character support is set in Junicode 2 (external link).
 The monospaced accent is DM Mono (external link).
 The code type is Fira Code (external link).
 The sans-serif is Inter (external link).

 License information for these types can be found at Additional Notices and Licenses.

 The curly quotes algorithm is based on David Dunham’s Smart Quotes algorithm (external link).